 ABSTRACT

-High-precision earthquake relocations, moment tensors and short period focal mechanisms are applied to study structural features of the transitional from north-striking, down-to-the-east, range-bounding normal faults along the Sierran Range front near Lake Tahoe and dextral faulting of the Northern Walker Lane.
-The study addresses the complex relationship between the distributed seismicity and local stress field from small magnitude earthquakes, and the major normal and dextral fault systems of the Lake Tahoe-Reno-Carson City area.
-The region accommodates as much as 9 mm/yr of dextral shear between the Sierran block and Basin and Range proper, or ~20-25% of relative Pacific-North American plate motion.
-There is abundant seismicity north of Lake Tahoe, through Truckee, California, as opposed to a lack of seismicity along the normal faults of the Tahoe area.
+High-precision earthquake relocations, moment tensors and short period focal mechanisms are applied to study structural features of the transition from north-striking, down-to-the-east, range-bounding normal faults along the Sierran Range front near Lake Tahoe to dextral faulting of the Northern Walker Lane.
+This study addresses the complex relationship between the distributed seismicity and local stress field from small magnitude earthquakes, and the major normal and dextral fault systems of the Lake Tahoe-Reno-Carson City area.
+The region accommodates as much as 9 mm/yr of dextral shear between the Sierran block and the Basin and Range proper, or ~20-25% of relative Pacific-North American plate motion.
+There is abundant seismicity north of Lake Tahoe, through Truckee, California, in contrast to a paucity of seismicity along the normal faults of the Tahoe area.
 High-precision relocations of ~6,000 earthquakes, ML 0.0 to ML 4.6, were computed using combined a HYPOINVERSE-HypoDD approach.
-Seismicity in the upper brittle crust images high-angle, often intersecting structures of limited lateral extent; there is little to no correlation between seismicity with mapped faults.
-From 679 short-period mechanisms and moment tensor solutions, we find a 9:1 ratio of strike-slip to normal motion.
-A stress field inversion shows E-W extension and high-angle P and T-axes orientations within the Sierran block (footwall of the principle Tahoe normal faults) in a dominantly strike-slip regime.
-Also, inversion results show an ~30° counterclockwise rotation of the T-axis orientation from WNW to ENE, sweeping from west to east, just north of Lake Tahoe west of the Nevada border.
-The strike-slip dominated region north of Lake Tahoe abruptly transitions northeastward to a transtensional regime east of the Sierran front (i.e., in the hanging wall of the range block) in the Reno, NV area.
+Seismicity in the upper brittle crust images high-angle, often intersecting structures of limited lateral extent; there is little-to-no correlation between seismicity and mapped faults.
+From 679 short-period mechanisms and moment tensor solutions, we find a ratio of 9:1 between strike-slip and normal motion.
+A stress field inversion shows E-W extension and high-angle orientations of the P and T-axes within the Sierran block (footwall of the principle Tahoe normal faults) in a dominantly strike-slip regime.
+Also, inversion results show that as events just north of Lake Tahoe and west of the Nevada border trend from west to east, their T-axis orientation rotates ~30° WNW to ENE.
+The strike-slip dominated region north of Lake Tahoe abruptly transitions northeastward to a transtensional regime east of the Sierran front (i.e., in the hanging wall of the range block) in the Reno, NV, area.
 In addition, transtension is characterized by a more NW-SE trending extensional direction, east of the Sierran front.
 These results show distinct structural and stress field regimes in the transition between Sierran range-bounding normal faulting and northern Walker Lane dextral faulting.
-Conjugate strike-slip faulting (intersecting dextral and sinistral structures) appears to limit the maximum magnitude in similar transition zones along the north eastern Sierra in the Lake Tahoe area, where the primary moment release is accommodated by major range bounding normal faults systems.
+Conjugate strike-slip faulting (intersecting dextral and sinistral structures) appears to limit the maximum magnitude in similar transition zones along the north eastern Sierra in the Lake Tahoe area, where the primary moment release is accommodated by major range bounding normal fault systems.
 Linkage between Tahoe area normal faulting, through the abundant seismic in the N. Tahoe area and dextral faults of the Northern Walker Lane, and the potential for identifying potential foreshock sequences to major damaging earthquakes, underscores the importance of understanding this unique structural accommodation zone.

 INTRODUCTION